christopherdangelo/DIG-CLL/README.md

 - Illumina reports 339,982 total raw reads in the dataset
 - Data was then moved to the `/home/biocore/kdempsey/elgamal` folder

+### Transfer to HCC
+Kate will add details (this is relatively simple) at a later date.
+SCP was used on the command line

 ## FastQC Analysis
 Each file was run through FASTQC 0.11.7.
 Results can be found under `/home/biocore/kdempsey/elgamal/fastqc/`
 1. Software can be loaded on HCC using `module load fastqc/0.11`